Recycling in Mongolia

-Mongolia is a country with a lacking of centralized recycling system.
+Mongolia is a country with a lacking of centralized recycling system, due to people not recycling.

 Statistics

 Currently, 90% of recyclable waste produced in Mongolia end up in landfill.
 As of 2019, only 7% of total solid waste generated in the country is reused or exported.

 Recycling centers

 Ulaanbaatar has 18 recycling centers with a total annual capacity of 18,500 tons.
+However, they people don't recycle and the factories don't work as hard as they should.